knewplay/course-vex-vrc-in-c/session2.md

 * Performance: Compiled code runs quickly and efficiently
 * Portability: C code can be compiled for many different systems
-* Other languages like Python use an interpreter, which translates and runs code line by line.
+* Other languages like Python use something called an interpreter, which translates and runs code line by line.
 Execution is quick, but less efficient.

 ---